oracle-livelabs/adb/shared/adb-ai-web-app/business-logic/business-logic.md

 Large language models are incredibly powerful tools for analyzing data using natural language.
 The problem with LLMs is that they don't know about your organization's private data.
 Autonomous Database and Select AI makes it simple to overcome this challenge and use an LLM's creative power and understanding of language to rapidly innovate.

 This lab will introduce you to using your organization's data with LLMs.
 You will learn how to define LLM prompts that combine natural language tasks with private data.
-Those prompts will provide clearly delineate the data sets and tasks to encourage better results:
+Those prompts will clearly delineate from the data sets and tasks to encourage better results:

 ![Wrapping of task rules and data to send to the model in tabular form](./images/json-prompts.png "")

-The business logic is captured in a GENAI\_PROJECT table that provides a simple organizational structure.
+For this workshop, the business logic is captured in a GENAI\_PROJECT table that provides a simple organizational structure.
 Each record in that table includes:
 1. the task - a description of the purpose of the project
 2. the task rules - a natural language description of the LLM tasks (e.g. summarize a support chat)
 3. the query - the database query whose results the tasks will operate on

-A JSON document is used to organize the resulting data set (task rules and query results) and that document is passed to the LLM for processing.
+A JSON document is used to organize the genAI prompt (task rules and query results) and that document is passed to the LLM for processing.

 ![Wrapping of task rules and data to send to the model](./images/json-wrapper.png "")